Join live or receive a link to the recording and earn a CE certificate

 - Emerging technologies that are currently in development or in the research stage

-Resources and tips will be provided, and time will be allotted for a question and answer session.
-Educators, speech language pathologists, behavior specialists, other therapists, and administrators will benefit from this edWebinar.
-Join us to learn more about technology that can help support your students with autism.
+Resources and tips are provided.
+Educators, speech language pathologists, behavior specialists, other therapists, and administrators will benefit from this recorded edWebinar.
+Learn more about technology that can help support your students with autism.

 About the Presenter